 How real is Thrillerland?

 Have you ever had news that someone close to you has passed away?
-Please pass by this exercise if you need to but if you can bear it, take ten minutes or so to describe your feelings and actions at that time.
+Please pass by this exercise if you want to but if you can bear it, take ten minutes or so to describe your feelings and actions at that time.
 Include dialogue if you’d like to.
 Go as deep as you want but stop any time you become uncomfortable with going into the past in this way.

 Compare what you’ve written with how this is portrayed on television and film.
 Try giving yourself another ten minutes to pot-hole around this subject, the reality versus the conventions that we accept.